 Keep an eye on this page for details of our 2020 events.

 Our storytellers bring alive the incredible world of the invertebrates that live in the Royal Parks.

 Olivia spins tales of wonder and magic for listeners of all ages.
 She has worked with some of London’s best-known museums, art galleries and gardens, telling myths, legends, historical tales and stories.

 An experienced composer and teller of musical tales, George has performed at the Southbank Centre, the Garden Museum, Southwark Cathedral and the London Eye.
 He has worked with schools across London.

 Vanessa often uses props and music to tell her stories, working with organisations such as the Royal Academy of Arts, Kew Gardens, the V&A and the Unicorn Theatre.
 She has created literary festival storytelling workshops and curated an afternoon of family stories for the Southbank’s Meltdown Festival.

 What else is on for families in the Royal Parks?

 The Royal Parks has lots going on throughout the year, view our What's On events calendar to find out what's happening across London's eight Royal Parks.

-Mission: Invertebrate's learning partners are the Field Studies Council and The Holly Lodge Centre.
+Both the Field Studies Council and The Holly Lodge Centre are Mission: Invertebrate’s learning partners.

-We can't wait to see you in the parks this year.
-For a taste of what's to come, check out this video of our adventures in 2017.
+For a taste of what's to come, take a look at this video of our adventures in 2017.